Date of Degree

 The cut-off values of pyronaridine pharmacokinetic parameters associated with successful treatment outcome were also determined by means of receiver operating characteristic (ROC) curve.
 These cut-off values can be used to optimize the outcome of malaria treatment.
 Additionally, Cox proportional hazard model was conducted to determine the relationship between several covariates and time to the occurrence of re-infection or recrudescence.
 The models showed that as the levels of predicted pyronaridine concentrations on day 7 increased, the risks of acquiring re-infection or recrudescence decreased.

 Finally, pharmacokinetic drug-drug interaction of pyronaridine and ritonavir was assessed based on the overlap pathway for metabolism of both drugs and the high rates of HIV and malaria co-infection.
 There was an effect of ritonavir on pyronaridine pharmacokinetics.
 However, the results were not considered clinically relevant.
 An increase in ritonavir exposure was observed in the presence of fixed dose PA.

 xiii, 155 pages

 Copyright 2013 Janthima Methaneethorn

 Methaneethorn, Janthima.
 "Population pharmacokinetics and pharmacodynamics of pyronaridine."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.